About this listing

 Here is the living room.
 The TV shows video and plays music.
 The red leather chairs may be rearranged into a love seat for snuggling.

 Mahinui Na Lani hangs in ohia trees growing over a lava tube in the rainforest that extends into Hawaii Volcanoes National Park.
 The treehouse was conceived as a companion to our rainforest pavilion, a Bali style structure a couple of blocks away, intended as an intimate wedding venue.
-The pavilion often hosts other parties, especially tiki parties.
 Both may be reserved, and there are a couple of photos of the pavilion included in this series.

 The treehouse is accessed via a path that is about 100 meandering feet in the forest, lava boulders set into the side of the lava tube, and ladders.
 The ascent is somewhat steep once you reach the lava rocks.
 For your safety and comfort, we provide day packs to transfer whatever clothing is needed for your stay from your luggage into the abode.
 There is a special recessed corner dedicated to your stuff, with hooks for clothes, and a couple of night stands with drawers that can hold less bulky items.
 It's Hawaii, and the climate is mild, the atmosphere everywhere very casual.
 We also provide bathrobes.